Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Any details and information associated to automated decision making or profiling

-Your rights as a data subject (Tenants of Flagship Group)
+Your rights as a data subject (Customers of Flagship Group)

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights: